 - For smaller dogs like the micro mine you just double their weight at 16 weeks, but don’t add the extra weight.

-We used this simple calculation with a group of full grown cavapoos and found that the calculation was fairly accurate for the smaller Cavapoos and only slightly off for larger Cavapoos.
+We used this simple calculation with a group of full grown cavapoos and found that the calculation was fairly accurate for the toy Cavapoos and only slightly off for Mini Cavapoos.
 But the overall sampling was small.

 5. Weight Calculators